shoutem/shoutem.github.io/_posts/1-1-5-CreatingScreen.md

 });
 ```

-And use this style in `renderingRow` function:
+And use this style in `renderRow` function:

 ```JSX{3-5}
 #file: app/screen/RestaurantsList.js